ShaivanBhagat/-Monte-Carlo-Tree-Search-MCTS-and-Minimax-Algorithm/README.md

 # -Monte-Carlo-Tree-Search-MCTS-and-Minimax-Algorithm
-nvestigation of the Monte Carlo Tree Search (MCTS) and Minimax Algorithm in a (Combinatorial) Tic-Tac-Toe Game Environment
+Investigation of the Monte Carlo Tree Search (MCTS) and Minimax Algorithm in a (Combinatorial) Tic-Tac-Toe Game Environment